 Today, too, we have much going on around the world and superheroes have their place to ease our stress and give us hope.
 So, what could be better than giving your pup a superhero name?
 What a great reminder that good does beat evil, plus our fur babies do come to our rescue in times of danger.

 Dogs Are SuperheroesCheck Price on Amazon

 In real-life, dogs are truly superheroes.
 They may not wear spandex suits, but dogs work as superheroes every day.
+Why not use dog celebrity names?
 Let’s take a look at some true life superhero dogs.

 Banjo: Banjo and his three-year-old companion, Mason, wandered more than a mile into the woods near their home.
 Banjo stayed by Mason’s side the entire time.
 The boy and dog were lost overnight, with searchers working the whole time to find the boy.
 Finally, it was Banjo’s barking that drew rescuers’ attention around 3AM in the morning.
 Mason and Banjo were both safe and sound, aside from some bumps and scratches.
 Way to go, Banjo!

 Leon: protected his family from intruders in their home.
 Leon gave chase, knowing that man in a ski mask, with a gun, wasn’t allowed in his house.
 The intruder shot at Leon, hitting the pup in the head.
 The dog survived, even though the bullet just barely missed his brain.
 This brave Pitt Bull saved his family and their home from those who meant no good.